 - A Risk to Animals: Wherever there are oil spills and excess pollutants, wildlife is risk.
 Here in the Bay watershed, even a small oil spill could devastate the blue crab population by killing its larvae.
 It would also poison and debilitate oysters, fish, seabirds, marine mammals, and other wildlife.

 - A Risk to Nature: A major spill could devastate wetlands, beaches, and mudflats.

-Offshore drilling increases our reliance on fossil fuels at a time when we should be turning instead towards renewable energy alternatives, energy efficiencies, and conservation.
-Climate change, driven in part by perpetuating our dependence on oil and gas, is a pressing problem for the Chesapeake Bay and all those who live in the region.
+Offshore drilling also has a direct impact on climate change—a threat we simply cannot afford to ignore—by increasing our reliance on fossil fuels.
+This is a time when we should be turning towards renewable energy alternatives, energy efficiencies, and conservation and not perpetuating our dependence on oil and gas.
+This problem will only get worse for the Chesapeake Bay and all those who live in the region: